If you don't have this product in your DIY kit you're missing out. We explain what sugar soap is and why it's a must-have

 How to use sugar soap

-Dip the sponge or cloth in the solution, squeeze to remove some of the solution so you have a damp cloth and start wiping from side to side and work your way down.
-Once you have wiped clean the area with sugar soap, get a clean cloth and rinse the area with clean warm water and leave to dry.
+3. Wipe away residue: Once you have wiped clean the area with sugar soap, get a clean cloth and rinse the area with clean warm water and leave to dry.

-Try these to help apply sugar soap
+Use these products to apply sugar soap

 FAQs